ozgurural/seedlabs-2/seedlabs/Exam2-BGP-Exploration-and-Attack-Lab.md

 #### 3.2 Task 1.b: Observing BGP UPDATE Messages

+Run the following command on the router to store the packets received by the router into a pcap file and transfer them to the virtual machine:

 #### 3.3 Task 1.c: Experimenting with Large Communities
 #### 3.4 Task 1.d: Configuring AS-180